Crate Training a Dog With Separation Anxiety – 11 Crucial Tips

 If you have the time to commit to it, gradual desensitization is one of the best methods for curing separation anxiety.
 The idea is to figure out how long it takes for your dog to lose their minds after you leave, and then slowly extend that time period until it doesn’t exist at all.

 To do this, you’ll likely need a pet camera and a stopwatch.
-The first time you do this, you’ll leave the house while monitoring your dog on the camera; time them from the moment you step out until the moment you start seeing signs of anxiety.
+The first time you do this, you’ll leave the house while monitoring your dog on the camera; time them from the moment you step out until the moment you start seeing signs of anxiety to when they eventually calm down (if ever).
 However long it takes is their separation threshold.